pacaplan/redgreenblue/docs/mvp-implementation-plan.md

 Line 3 (Span 3): "third line"
 ```

-If user double-taps the first wrapped line, ALL of "This is a really cool typing thing. i like to type" turns yellow, even though it displays across multiple visual lines.
+If user clicks the toggle button while cursor is on the first wrapped line, ALL of "This is a really cool typing thing. i like to type" turns yellow, even though it displays across multiple visual lines.

 **Implementation Steps:**